megasnort/django-utf8field/README.rst

 Development
 -----------
-To run the tests make sure Django is installed (`pip install django`) and execute
+To run the tests make sure Django and the Django Rest Framework are installed (`pip install django djangorestframework`) and execute

 ::